adamhcj/DoubtIdentificationLLM/README.md

 In reflective learning, students write reflections which could possibly contain doubts.
 While there exists automated doubt identification models, there lacks utilization of LLMs for such tasks. <br><br>
 Majority voting of LLMs had been shown to be effective in identifying doubts within students' reflections.
 This repository provides a simple implementation of majority voting of multiple LLMs. <br><br>
 LangChain is used to abstract model calling, enabling seamless integration of models from many providers such as OpenAI, Anthropic, and more.
+<br><br>
+This is a simple implementation to demonstrate doubt identification using majority voting of LLMs.
 # 🖼 Preview
 ![image](https://github.com/user-attachments/assets/3234bf2f-7d4d-4004-bcce-0ed9fde3731a)